BCDA Initiative: Nutrition Education Programs

 This program is being offered free of charge by the Baltimore County Department of Aging (BCDA) in partnership through a grant with the Maryland Department of Aging.
-The workshops are for people 18 years and older with chronic conditions, chronic pain or diabetes.
-The program is modeled after the Chronic Disease Self Management Program (CDSMP), Chronic Pain Self Management Program (CPSMP) and Diabetes Self Management Program (DSMP) from Stanford University.
-For more information on how to register for a class call the Health and Wellness office at 410-887-2040.
+The program is modeled after the Chronic Disease Self Management Program (CDSMP) and Diabetes Self Management Program (DSMP) from Stanford University.
+Learn how to register for a class, call the Health and Wellness office at 410-887-2040.

 Transitioning To Medicare

 Turning 65 years of age or disabled?
 Are you ready to enroll in Medicare?
 Baltimore County Senior Insurance Assistance Program (SHIP) will set you on the right course.
 Find locations and get directions to library branches.

 - Tuesday, June 9, at Essex Library

 - Wednesday, July 22, at Reisterstown Library